NoorDigitalAgency/datafeedr-comparison-template/readme.txt

 * Added css selector option to shortcode
 * Added styles option to shortcode
 * Example: [dfrcs display_styles="color:red, background:blue" display_class="some-classname"]

+= 1.2.0 =
+* Added card template to display option as display="card"
+* Added plugin base styles
+* Added select at position to target any product to display from compset by specifying: display_at_possition="1,4,5"

 == Arbitrary section ==